Rear-Ended In Marietta. Our Accident Attorneys Can Help.

 Keep in mind that most rear-end accident insurance claims settle for a negotiated settlement.
 Still, you’ll need to ensure the amount will adequately cover your damages and future losses.
-The best way to evaluate your case is to speak with a lawyer in Marietta.
+The best way to evaluate your case is to speak with a rear-end accident lawyer in Marietta.

 Contact us for a free, no-obligation consult.

 We understand how many unanswered questions you may have about filing a rear-end accident claim.
 If you have additional questions, do not hesitate to contact our rear-end collision lawyers to discuss your concerns.

 Can You Share Fault in a Rear-End Crash?

 Yes, there are many situations in which the driver who has been struck from behind could share fault for their injuries.
 Fortunately, Georgia is a modified comparative negligence state.

 You can still recover compensation for your damages if you were less than 50% at fault for the rear-end collision, but your award will be reduced to account for your portion of fault.

 Is There A Time Limit for Rear-End Accident Claims in Georgia?